fgrando/fgrando.github.io/src/posts/2024.01.10-21.46.02/Toshiba_Satellite_4000CDT.md

     Check system.
 Then press [F1] key.

 Not sure if F1 key works, I press and it does nothing.

+   **UPDATE: some keyboard keys were defective.
+Pressing F1 via PS/2 keyboard allowed the CMOS to be saved and this message disapeared!**

 Related posts:
 - Bad RTC Battery/Bad Checksum (CMOS) BIOS Error on Bootup